On this page:

 Select Campaign Type

-In the third step, you can select the type of shopping campaign you want to create - standard shopping campaign or smart shopping campaign.
-The flow for creating a smart shopping campaign will be different from that of creating a standard shopping campaign.
-This is because smart shopping campaigns have fewer controls.
+In the third step, you can select the type of shopping campaign you want to create - standard, smart, or performance max.
+The flow for creating a smart shopping or a performance max campaign will be different from that of creating a standard shopping campaign.
+This is because they have fewer controls.

 Choose the Structure

-In the fifth step, you can select the structure the ad groups and product groups will have inside each campaign.
-The first level by default will be the level at which ad groups are created and will be the level at which you are creating campaigns (if creating new campaigns).
+Here you can select the structure the ad groups/asset groups and product groups/listing groups will have inside each campaign.
+The first level by default will be the level at which ad groups/asset groups are created and will be the level at which you are creating campaigns (if creating new campaigns).

-In this step, you can set your bidding strategy (manual CPC or target ROAS).
-All campaigns will be created as part of one campaign group.
-The budget is the total budget for all campaigns but is not a shared budget.
-The number you enter here, will be divided by the number of campaigns and each campaign will get that budget.
+Note: The budget is the total budget for all campaigns but is not a shared budget.
+The number you enter here will be divided by the number of campaigns and each campaign will get that budget.
 This budget number is based on the amount of cost accrued by the products in the feed you're using.

-In this step you'll review the campaigns that'll be created, and visualize how many ad groups, products and product groups will be contained in each.
+Here you'll review the campaigns that'll be created, and visualize how many ad groups/asset groups, products, and product groups/listing groups will be contained in each.
 The budget and bid can be manually changed here, if required, simply by pressing on the value and making a change.

 Every campaign will be enabled by default, though you can choose to pause them individually.